-Afterwards, we went to eat supper, and Jon, who is a therapist, noted how well the movie did in capturing the various human feelings, as understood by the psychological community.
-This is because Pixar used consultants to infuse what scientists have learned about the mind, emotion and memory and worked to get those childhood emotions just right.
+Afterward, we went to eat supper, and Jon, who is a therapist, noted how well the movie did in capturing the various human feelings, as understood by the psychological community.
+This is because Pixar used consultants to infuse what scientists have learned about the mind, emotion, and memory and worked to get those childhood emotions just right.

-Everything was going great for 11-year-old girl named Riley (voiced by Kaitlyn Dias), until she has to leave her beloved Minnesota when her father (Kyle MacLachlan) gets a new job in San Francisco.
-Mom (Diane Lane) and Dad try to make the transition easier, but her emotions in Riley’s mind get off kilter.
+Everything was going great for an 11-year-old girl named Riley (voiced by Kaitlyn Dias) until she has to leave her beloved Minnesota when her father (Kyle MacLachlan) gets a new job in San Francisco.
+Mom (Diane Lane) and Dad try to make the transition easier, but the emotions in Riley’s mind get off-kilter.

 About halfway through, I heard some bored or perhaps scared three-year-old behind me who was ready to leave, but the kudos for this movie, and great box office to boot, are well deserved.
 In fact the Daughter has already seen it a second time, she liked it so much.

 In that conversation with friend Jon, I hit upon a fundamental truth being expressed in the film, something even we nice adult people unfortunately tend to do a lot.
 The few critics who did not like the film totally missed the point of the journey, which came from a real, recognizable place, of dislocation.

 This movie isn’t as bright and shiny as some other PIXAR films, which I realized only in retrospect.
 We saw the 2D version, so I can’t speak to what enhancements the 3D version might have brought.